SADA: Safe and Adaptive Aggregation of Multiple Black-Box Predictions in Semi-Supervised Learning: Simulation studies

-\Cref{fig:simu} reports the relative efficiency of different methods compared to the naive method, calculated as the ratio of their standard deviations across replications, as $\gamma$ increases from 0 to 1. \Cref{fig:simu}(a) shows that the performance of the PPI estimator heavily depends on the accuracy of the prediction—it performs even worse than the naive estimator when the prediction is poor. \Cref{fig:simu}(b) demonstrates that PPI++ provides protection against poor prediction quality, yielding a variance that is never greater than that of the naive method.
-It reduces to the naive method when the prediction is noninformative. \Cref{fig:simu}(c) illustrates that our proposed SADA estimator not only consistently maintains a standard deviation lower than that of the naive estimator but also adaptively combines the strengths of $\wh Y_1$ and $\wh Y_2$ in their respective regions, regardless of which performs better, resulting in the most stable overall performance.
+We include naive, PPI, and PPI++ methods for comparison. \Cref{tab:sd_ratio} reports the relative efficiency of each method relative to the naive method, defined as the ratio of their standard deviations across replications as $\gamma$ varies from 0 to 1, and \Cref{fig:sd_ratio} presents the corresponding plots.
+The results on bias and coverage probability are reported in Supplementary Section~\ref{sec_supp:add_simu}, as they show negligible differences across methods and are not the primary criteria for assessing their performance.
+It is shown that, the performance of the PPI estimator is highly sensitive to prediction accuracy: it can perform even worse than the naive estimator when the prediction is poor, as illustrated in \Cref{fig:sd_ratio}(a), where the ratios of standard deviations exceed 1 when $\gamma$ approaches 0 for PPI using $\wh Y_1$ and 1 for PPI using $\wh Y_2$.
+By contrast, PPI++ safeguards against low quality predictions, achieving a variance that is never larger than that of the naive estimator, as shown in \Cref{fig:sd_ratio}(b).
+However, its efficiency gains arise only when the predictions are informative, and it reduces to the naive estimator when the predictions are noninformative.